 |FDIC insured?||Yes, up to $250,000 per person, per bank, and per deposit type at FDIC-insured banks and savings associations||Yes, up to $250,000 per person, per bank, and per deposit type at FDIC-insured banks and savings associations|

 As you can see, checking and savings accounts each have unique purposes, limitations and benefits.
 Using the right account can help you avoid fees and potentially grow your money.

-Checking accounts can be useful tools to make regular purchases, pay bills and deposit your paycheck.
+Checking accounts are your day-to-day money-management workhorses.
+These accounts can be useful tools to make regular purchases, pay bills and deposit your paycheck.
+Most checking accounts come with digital tools like online dashboards and apps for managing your money on your smartphone.
 Before you open one, get to know the pros and cons of checking accounts.

 Many ways to access money: Checking accounts are typically set up with everyday spending in mind.
 Banks don’t limit your transfers, and give you a variety of ways to spend money from your checking account.

 “You can have many types of transactions on a checking account, including writing checks, debit card usage, online banking usage and automatic drafts,” said Ken Tumin.

 Get direct deposit: When payday comes around, who doesn’t want to spend some of their hard-earned money?
 A checking account can accept direct deposit from your company’s payroll.
 Rather than making a trip to the bank to deposit a paycheck, your money will go straight to your account and be available for use in one business day or immediately.